heiklap/dawo/README.md

     make, init

-Test objects in code_snippets / learn... , -section.
+Test objects in code_snippets folder / learn... , -section.
 These files might be best, when copy-pasted and studied in computer.

     Joker.., aldente...  bat...